my approach & featured work

 I promise I will *not* take you off for hours and/or tell you how to position your head and where to put your hand.

-The ones mum wants for the mantelpiece.
+About the ones mum wants for the mantelpiece.

 We've all been to those weddings where everyone ends up stood about while a second cousin is pulled away from the bar to be added to group photo number 17, yep?
 No, I'm not that type of photographer.